Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mordialloc recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average number of new residents per year per dwelling constructed is 0.6.
-New properties are constructed at an average value of $622,000, indicating developers target the premium market segment with higher-end properties.
-In FY-26, $38.4 million in commercial approvals have been registered, showing strong commercial development momentum.
-Compared to Greater Melbourne, Mordialloc records somewhat elevated construction levels (15.0% above regional average per person over the five-year period), balancing buyer choice with support for current property values.
+The average construction value of new properties is $622,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, $38.4 million in commercial approvals have been registered, indicating strong commercial development momentum.
+Compared to Greater Melbourne, Mordialloc records somewhat elevated construction levels, balancing buyer choice with support for current property values.
+However, development activity has moderated in recent periods.

 Frequently Asked Questions - Development